 Dickie Peterson and Paul Whaley would stick together for a couple more years, trying to finish contract obligations with the studio, but the distinctive Blue Cheer vehemence was gone.
 Though officially disbanded in 1972, Dickie would tour in the late 1970’s with nightclub gigs and various musicians.
 In 1984, Peterson and Whaley were reunited and The Beast is Back was born on Megaforce Records.
 But Whaley didn’t stay.

 Dickie rotated through highs and lows with the Blue Cheer name and a laundry list of musicians changing with the mostly European tour schedule.
 In 1999, the Blue Cheer lineup once again welcomed Whaley back into the fold.
 Dickie and Paul found a stable guitarist and manager in Andrew “Duck” MacDonald, who had previously rotated through the band in the fluxing formations by Dickie.
 The Peterson, Whaley, MacDonald line up would last until Dickie passed away in 2009.

-In the early parts of the 2000’s, the ugly money troubles from the late 60’s and early 70’s would rear its head again as Randy Holden claimed the trademark on the Blue Cheer name.
+In the early parts of the 2000s, the ugly money troubles from the late 60s and early 70s would rear their head again as Randy Holden claimed the trademark on the Blue Cheer name.
 Nothing was ever resolved from the claim but a ball of anger and bruised egos.
 But Blue Cheer was never just a band, much less a name.
 It had two phases in later life, live hard-hitting shows or a quiet hiatus.